Skip to content

 Karl Lagerfeld considered music an essential part of his creative process.
 But while many people manage playlists on a single device, Lagerfeld had his own method: He used iPods as digital cassettes, each carrying its own musical identity.

-As reported by colleagues at “Computer Bild” (which, like TECHBOOK, is part of Axel Springer SE), Lagerfeld employed an “iPod Nanny” to manage his music.
+As reported by colleagues at “Computer Bild” (like TECHBOOK, part of Axel Springer SE), Lagerfeld employed an “iPod Nanny” to manage his music.
 This person was responsible for transferring new music to the devices and continuously maintaining the collection, according to author Warren Ellis.
 Over the years, his collection grew to over 500 iPods.
-Each of these devices had a handwritten note on the back indicating the stored music genre.
-Some iPods featured terms like “Italia” or “Tango,” suggesting Lagerfeld organized his collection by themes or moods.
+Each of these devices had a handwritten note on the back indicating the music genre stored on it.
+Some iPods featured terms like “Italia” or “Tango,” suggesting that Lagerfeld organized his collection by themes or moods.

 Lagerfeld Had Many Limited Edition iPod Models